APPLE POLYPHENOLS Overview Information

 How does it work?

-Apple polyphenols seem to block fat and cholesterol from entering the body.
+Apple polyphenols are antioxidants.
+Apple polyphenols also seem to block fat and cholesterol from entering the body and slow the production of fat and cholesterol.
 This may allow them to lower cholesterol and help with weight loss.

 - Male-pattern baldness (androgenic alopecia).
 Early research shows that applying an apple polyphenol product to the scalp can increase hair growth in some men with male-pattern baldness.